camunda/camunda-docs/versioned_docs/version-1.3/components/best-practices/architecture/deciding-about-your-stack-c7.md

 ---
-title:  Deciding about your Camunda 7 stack
+title:  Deciding about your CamundaPlatform 7 stack
 tags:
     - Architecture
     - Stack